ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

 {:pre: .pre}

 # Mobile application with a serverless backend
-In this tutorial, you will learn how to use Cloud Functions along with other Cognitive and Data services to build a serverless backend for a mobile application.
-The application shown in this tutorial is a feedback app that smartly analyses the Tone of the feedback provided and appropriately acknowledges the customer through a Push Notification.
+In this tutorial, you will learn how to use Cloud Functions along with Cognitive and Data services to build a serverless backend for a mobile application.
+The application shown in this tutorial is a feedback app that smartly analyses the tone of the feedback text and appropriately acknowledges the customer through a Push Notification.
 {:shortdesc}

 This tutorial is configurable based on your target platform.
-You are currently viewing the documentation for the iOS / Swift version of this tutorial.
-Use the Operating System switcher at the top of this documentation to select another target platform.
+You are currently viewing the documentation for the **iOS / Swift** version of this tutorial.
+Use the drop down switcher at the top of this documentation to select the **Android / Java** version of this tutorial
 {: swift}

 This tutorial is configurable based on your target platform.
-You are currently viewing the documentation for the Android / Java version of this tutorial.
-Use the Operating System switcher at the top of this documentation to select another target platform.
+You are currently viewing the documentation for the **Android / Java** version of this tutorial.
+Use the drop down switcher at the top of this documentation to select the **iOS / Swift** version of this tutorial.
 {: java}

 ## Objectives